 Now, we understand that all you want to do is delete your account, but let’s consider both options before making a decision in haste.

 Disabling your Binance account is almost the same as deleting it, with only one major difference.
-If you disable your account, you can still access it again in the future, i.e., after two hours of disabling it.
+If you disable your account, you can still access it again in the future, i.e., after two hours or a week of disabling it.

 So, if you think there might be a possibility of you returning to trade on Binance and don’t want to go through the hassle of re-creating an account there, it is best to disable your account in place of deleting it permanently.